-The following table lists the PreparedStatement.setXXX() methods that IBM Informix JDBC Driver supports for nonextended data types.
+The following table lists the PreparedStatement.setXXX() methods that Informix JDBC Driver supports for nonextended data types.
 The top heading lists the standard JDBC API data types defined in the java.sql.Types class.
-These translate to specific Informix data types, as shown in the table on page C-2.
-The table lists the setXXX() methods you can use to write data of a particular JDBC API data type.

-An uppercase and bold X indicates the recommended setXXX() method to use; a lowercase x indicates other setXXX() methods supported by IBM Informix JDBC Driver.
+These translate to specific Informix data types, as shown in the table in "Data Type Mapping Between Extended Types and Java and JDBC Types" on page C-2.
+The table below lists the setXXX() methods you can use to write data of a particular JDBC API data type.
+An uppercase and bold X indicates the setXXX() method that it is recommended you use with IBM Informix JDBC Driver; a lowercase x indicates other setXXX()methods that IBM Informix JDBC Driver supports.